andmol20/andmol20.github.io/_pages/about.md

 Research Interests
 ======
 I'm interested in enumerative and algebraic combinatorics, especially if it has intersections with geometry, both algebraic and discrete.
-More specifically I enjoy to learn Matroid Theory, Tropical Geometry, Combinatorial Commutative algebra.
+I have worked recently in Matroid Theory and Tropical Geometry.
+I'm also eager to learn more about Combinatorial Commutative Algebra and Topological Combinatorics at some point.

 During my undergrad I worked with geometric lattices and matroids.
 Afterwards in my masters I worked with the matroids over the tropical-signed hyperfield and its relation with tropical linear spaces.
 Currently I would like to learn as much algebraic geometry and commutative algebra as I can, so I can apply it to combinatorics problems.